Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Foundational results on -structures

 \subsection{The rough and Hodge Laplacians of $\G$-structures}

-In this section we derive formulas for the the rough Laplacian $\nabla^* \nabla \ph$ and the Hodge Laplacian $\Delta_{\dd} \ph$ of a $\G$-structure $\ph$.
+In this section we derive formulas for the rough Laplacian $\nabla^* \nabla \ph$ and the Hodge Laplacian $\Delta_{\dd} \ph$ of a $\G$-structure $\ph$.
 In the process we also introduce the ``$\ph$-Ricci tensor'' $F_{pq}$ of $\ph$, which is a symmetric $2$-tensor that plays an important role throughout the paper.
+The next result also appeared independently in~\cite[Example 1.23]{FLMS}.

 \begin{prop} Let $\ph$ be a $\G$-structure on $M$.
 Its rough Laplacian $\nabla^* \nabla \ph$ is

 More precisely, we have $\nabla^* \nabla \ph = A \diamond \ph$, where $A = A_1 + A_{27} + A_7 \in \cS^2 \oplus \Omega^2_7$, such that